 Ph.
 D., University of California, Riverside, 1987

-English romanticism and British literature, 1780-1835; English literature and social power; gay and lesbian studies; disaster; antirealist and/or uncanny literature.
+English romanticism and British literature, 1780-1835; literary and cultural theory; English literature and social power; gay and lesbian studies; disaster; antirealist and/or uncanny literature.

 English romanticism; the Gothic; secularization; the cultural consequences of anticipating climate change; queer theory; Lacanian cultural theory; the critique of economics.